 Eicon's Apple II clients all wanted much more storage than Apple's own 5.25-inch 142KB floppy disks could provide.
 So we designed and manufactured disk controllers and drive systems to provide first 250KB, then 500KB and finally 1MB per drive 8-inch floppy-drive systems for the Apple II.

 Hooley co-founded in 1978, with his college friend John Hartley, his first company Eicon Research Ltd, initially as a technical consultancy.
 After noticing that many of their clients needed small computers for gathering data, controlling equipment and also as data processing machines, Eicon started selling Apple II computers.
+Later on, Hooley and Hartley were joined on the Board by Dr Beth Hutchison, who was Director of Software.

 University of Cambridge Doctor of Philosophy dissertation, titled "The Statistical Properties of Extragalactic Radio Sources", was submitted in 1976 It was one of the first PhD theses in the World to be printed by a computer, using Hooley's HPP early word-processor..